-The proposed rules do not have any impact on public or private rural areas.
+The proposed rules do not have any impact on public or private interests in rural areas.

-- 17. Do the proposed rules have any impact on the environment?
+17. Do the proposed rules have any impact on the environment?
 If yes, please explain.

-The proposed rules do not have any impact on the environment. - 18.
-Describe whether and how the agency considered exempting small businesses from the proposed rules.
+The proposed rules do not have any impact on the environment.

+18. Describe whether and how the agency considered exempting small businesses from the proposed rules.

 The proposed rules provide no disproportionate economic impact on small businesses.
-Small businesses will not be exempt form these rules.
+Small businesses would not be exempt from these rules.
+The bureau does not expect small business to be affected by these proposed rules.